 The Lodge meets on Saturdays, four times per annum.
-Our meetings are held in February, May, September, and December at Freemasons’ Hall, Great Queen Street.
-Our Installation meetings take place in December.
+Meetings are held in February, May, September, and December at Freemasons’ Hall, Great Queen Street.
+The Installation Meeting takes place in December.

 Should you wish to visit the Lodge, when we are next receiving visitors, please contact the Secretary.